 The same rule should be followed for smoking.
 Smoking makes it harder to get pregnant, is dangerous to your baby during and after pregnancy, and makes it harder to recover from delivery.
 Smoking deprives your eggs, embryo, and fetus of oxygen.
-This can lead to accelerated ovarian aging, a higher risk of miscarriage, and low-birthweight babies.
-Once the child is born, there is a higher likelihood of her having developmental issues like mental and behavioral problems.
+This can lead to accelerated ovarian aging, a higher risk of miscarriage, and low birth weight babies.
+Once born, there is a higher likelihood of the child having developmental issues like mental and behavioral problems.

 Caffeine can also affect your growing baby.
-Small amounts of caffeine during pregnancy are okay, but heavy doses are strongly discouraged.
+Small amounts of caffeine during pregnancy are OK.
+But heavy doses are strongly discouraged.
 Caffeine, like alcohol, travels through your bloodstream to the placenta and can have a negative effect on your baby.
-Since caffeine is a stimulant it increases your heart rate and metabolism - both of which directly affect the baby.
-It is okay to have one or two cups of coffee, tea, or cola a week, but try to give them up completely if you can.
+Since caffeine is a stimulant, it increases your heart rate and metabolism -- both of which directly affect the baby.
+The Academy of Nutrition and Dietetics recommends keeping your intake of caffeine below 300 milligrams per day.
+This is about one or two servings of coffee, tea, or other caffeine-containing beverages.
+Beverages that contain caffeine include:

 Keep in mind that, for some pregnant women, caffeine may cause nausea and heartburn.